codemann8/alttpr_codetracker_codemann8/README.md

 - Item/Key Tracker

 ## Installation:
 Normally, an EmoTracker package is installed through the EmoTracker program itself.
 However, the submission has been denied by EmoTracker staff for unknown/unclarified reasons.
-Thus, the only way to enjoy this package is to manually install it, which means you will need to periodically check this page (or `Join` the [Discord](https://discord.gg/Fk4wTn6) or `Watch` this GitHub project to receive notifications) for when new releases are available.
+Thus, the only way to enjoy this package is to manually install it.
 To install, you will need to perform the following steps:
-1) Download/update EmoTracker to the latest version
-     This package sometimes utilizes features of EmoTracker that were implemented in recent versions
-2) Download the latest .zip file (NOT the source code) from the [Releases](https://github.com/codemann8/alttpr_codetracker_codemann8/releases) page
-3) Put the .zip file in `Documents/EmoTracker/packs` (`C:/Users/<user>/Documents/EmoTracker/packs`)
-     If you are upgrading the package to a newer version, simply overwrite the .zip file with the new one
+1) You will need to modify a settings file in your local EmoTracker install directory, located in `C:/Users/<user>/Documents/EmoTracker/application_settings.json`.
+Open this file in your favorite text editor (Notepad if you don't have any).
+2) There is a line labeled `"package_repositories": []`, you will need to add a link to my repository, which is what informs EmoTracker should download a new update to the tracker package.
+The resulting line should be `"package_repositories": ["https://raw.githubusercontent.com/codemann8/alttpr_codetracker_codemann8/master/repository.json"]`.
+Save the file.
-4) If EmoTracker is already opened, you will need to close and reopen the program for it to detect the new package
-5) Click the `Gear icon -> Installed packages -> A Link to the Past Randomizer`, you will see `CodeTracker Full Tracker` as a new option
+3) If EmoTracker is open, close and reopen it.
+From here, the new tracker package should now be a package that shows in the default `Package Manager` alongside all the other packages you can install.
+You will see `CodeTracker Full Tracker` as a new option to install.
+4) Click `Install`.
+From now on, EmoTracker will show a yellow cloud icon when there is a new version of this tracker to install.
-6) Beat the pig ;) See Usage section for further info, if needed
+5) Beat the pig ;) See Usage section for further info, if needed

 ## Usage:
 #### Tracker Layout